Dog Breathing Heavy and Fast While Resting (Should You Worry?)

 Noticing your dog breathing heavily and rapidly while resting can be alarming.
 Since this is happening without exercise or excitement, it may point to an underlying health issue that requires prompt attention.

-We outline the possible causes of fast and heavy breathing in dogs while resting, what you can do at home, and when to seek veterinary help.
+We outline the possible causes of fast and heavy breathing in dogs while resting, what you can do at home, and when to seek veterinary care.

 Dog Breathing Heavy and Fast While Resting